cjiang18/stochastic-delay-differential-equation/README.md

 # How noise realisation is implemented when pullback exists

 A pullback means we have negative time.
-For example, if pullback is 200, then the system starts at t=-200.
+For example, if pullback is 200, then the system starts at t = -200.
 We want to make sure that the noise realisation should be the same at each time point, so we can adjust the value of pullback and explore pullback attractors.

-Thus, in order to allow pullback to vary without altering the noise realisation, we should not generate noise forward from the very initial time point (e.g. t=-200).
+Thus, in order to allow pullback to vary without altering the noise realisation, we should not generate noise forward from the very initial time point (e.g. t = -200).
 Instead, we should generate **two** streams of noise, starting from t=0.

-Stream A should
+Stream A  runs forward from t = 0 to $+\infty$.
+Stream B runs backward from t = 0 to $-\infty$.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDc3MTc1NDk4LDEzOTkxNzk5ODAsMTAyOD
+eyJoaXN0b3J5IjpbNzQxMzA3MTE3LDEzOTkxNzk5ODAsMTAyOD
 QyNTEyNiwtMzgzMTM4MzQ0LDYzNjU5MDYzNF19
 -->